 There are more positions than that, such as sound or music directors and so forth, but basically take whatever aspect you would enjoy most and take classes that reflect those skills.

-iD Tech Camps is also great venue to help you get started deciding what you’d like to do in the gaming world–especially if you are a younger camper or your high school doesn’t offer some of the aforementioned options.
+iD Tech Camps is also great venue to help you get started deciding what you'd like to do in the gaming world--especially if you are a younger camper or your high school doesn't offer some of the aforementioned options.

 Q. What does your job entail at iD Tech?

-A. During the summers at iD I’ve been an instructor starting with 3D Game Design and Game Modding.
+A. During the summers at iD I've been an instructor starting with Game Design summer programs and then Game Modding.
 More recently, I played a role in helping to launch the iD Gaming Academy, a more intensive program that tries to model the way real game studios actually work.
 When I was there I focused on teaching the programming aspects of the game engine but also helped with technical aspects of art importation (the process of moving models and art you have created into the game engine).
 During the off-season I work on a variety of tasks including curriculum development.
 I also design flash games for our website.
 Currently, the work we do on that is very similar to a studio, though in miniaturized form.
 I do all the programming and initial prototyping (a way of figuring out how the game might play) and a co-worker designs all the art.